RedHatInsights/insights-chrome/README.md

 ```

 The following events can be observed:
-* `APP_NAV_CLICK` - fired when the application navigation element is triggered. `data.id` can be used to access the element id
+* `APP_NAVIGATION` - fired when the application navigation option is selected. `event.navId` can be used to access the id of the navigation option

 # Running the build
 There is numerous of task for building this application.
 You can run individual tasks or run them in batch to build the